 Holiday Family Reunion Traditions

 Christmas traditions are deep in the psyche and tied more to memories of childhood.
 Every word, gesture and act is emotionally charged.
 Family members tend to fall right back into the roles of their childhood the minute their cars pull into the driveway.
-Issues resurface that have been held at bay for the pa
+Issues resurface that have been held at bay for the past year.
+The host or hostess is doomed to fail; perfection cannot be achieved and there may be feelings of "burn out" before the holiday is even over.
+When everyone leaves, there are often feelings of relief mixed with guilt.

 Family reunion games may bring emotional baggage as well.
 The traditional football game on Thanksgiving afternoon may bring about issues of competitiveness between siblings, feelings of being the favored child of the parents, or the "star" athlete.
 Siblings may dread the holiday as they anticipate the family reunion tradition of such games while other members may relish the chance to once again be the "shining star" of the family.